uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 Almost all server-to-server communication proceeds by the server where something (post/like/comment/follow request) was created POSTing that thing that was created to the relevant authors inbox on a remote node.

-Server-to-server (marked as "[remote]") request other than "POST to inbox" are rarely needed.
+Server-to-server (marked as "[remote]") request other than "POST to inbox" are rarely needed, but you should support them in case the remote server needs to check something.

 ## Example (Server-to-Server API View)